peterda84/Millennial_test/_posts/2022-08-29-inprogress.md

 ### Select the instance type and the key par

 For instance type we select t2.micro since it is elegible as part of the free tier.
 A key pair is recommended to use to connect to the instance securely.
+We had formerly created a key called `linux_nvirginia`.

 ![image3](/assets/img/boinc/step3.png)